 Oyster biosecurity risk management planning resources have been developed to assist in completing an oyster specific biosecurity management plan and provide information on possible pathways that pests and diseases may spread.
 Further information can be found here.

 Workshops that bring industry and DPI together to share information and collaborate, are planned as part of the ongoing resilience in aquaculture program.
 Resources and tools to increase resilience to disease outbreaks, to aide in biosecure operations, awareness and knowledge of biosecurity issues and obligations will be available, with other material developed in consultation with industry during the workshops.

-The first workshop launch took place at the 2022 NSW Oyster Conference at Batemans Bay on 18th May.
-This was an opportunity for oyster farmers to learn more about the "Resilient aquaculture industries in NSW" project and how DPI partnerships and increased collaboration, between and within industry groups and DPI, can improve information exchange and overall disease preparedness within the industry.
+The workshops will also aim to show how DPI partnerships and increased collaboration, between and within industry groups and DPI, can improve information exchange and overall disease preparedness within the aquaculture industry.